 Generative AI, such as ChatGPT, refers to AI systems that autonomously generate results based on input data using machine learning and large language models (LLMs).
 These systems can make mistakes and 'hallucinate'—inventing probable but inaccurate statements.

-Use of AI systems involving personal data must comply with GDPR.
+Use of AI systems involving personal data must comply with GDPR and implement data loss prevention practices.
 Fines for breaches can reach 4% of global turnover or EUR 20 million.

-Companies must ensure lawful processing, respect data minimization, accuracy, and confidentiality, and fulfill information obligations.
+Companies must ensure lawful processing, respect data minimisation, accuracy, and confidentiality, and fulfill information obligations.

 Automated decisions with legal effects must involve human discretion.
-Technical and organizational measures (TOM) like encryption and pseudonymization are essential.
+Technical and organisational measures (TOM) like encryption and pseudonymisation are essential.

 A data protection impact assessment is required for high-risk processing.